CTXY/VerifAI/README.md

 ## Running Code ##
 You can run **index.ipynb, retrieve.ipynb, generate_by_chat.ipynb** and **verify.ipynb** step by step.

-For the local deployable model **PASTA**, we recommand that you use the code and follow the instruction in this repository [https://github.com/ruc-datalab/PASTA].
+For the local deployable model **PASTA**, we recommand that you use the code and follow the instruction in [this repository](https://github.com/ruc-datalab/PASTA).